 What are the costs for Swing Doors?

 Swing Doors in their basic form are not expensive to install.
-Costs may vary depending on you want the door to do, as there are a range of products and auxiliary products that can come with swing doors.
+Costs may vary depending on what you want the door to do, as there are a range of products and auxiliary products that can be fitted with swing doors.
 These include activation sensors, DDA compliant push pads, access control devices such as key pads, fob readers or video/audio entry call points along with electric locking.
 However, the actual swing door operators as a basic package are very cost effective and not expensive.

 Can you help with the maintenance of automatic and manual Swing Doors?

 Yes, we have packages in place to ensure you get the most out of the lifespan of your door or automatic door.
 Entrance Access Solutions recommends that you have your doors maintained once every six months.
 Within our maintenance package we come on-site and carry out a full check of the door and automation such as any consumable parts which may experience wear and tear from day-to-day operation of the door.
 For example, these types of doors swing on a bottom pivot, which can get worn.
 Similarly, there are also top pivots that can get worn over time.
 There are a lot of movable parts and as such, we recommend visiting your premise and carrying out a full maintenance inspection every six months.
 After the inspection, we make recommendations in case of required repairs or suggested upgrades to the system.